JoshOrndorff/LearnRholangByExample/0-DeveloperEnvironment/README.md

 Some of RNode's output comes in the same terminal that you run the code in.
 But other output comes directly from the node (the first terminal).
 So be sure to check both places until you're familiar with what output comes from where.

 ## Cryptofex IDE
-An up-and-coming integrated development environment called [cryptofex](https://cryptofex.io/) just entered alpha.
-Cryptofex may eventually be the preferred way of developing rholang, but at the moment it is quite young software.Cryptofex offers rholang syntax hightlighting and is capable of evaluating dApps on Rchain integrated node.
-The IDE also creates environment for creating and tesing smart-contracts on the general Ethereum network, private test-nets and standalone EVM.
+An up-and-coming Integrated Development Environment called [cryptofex](https://cryptofex.io/) just entered alpha.
+Cryptofex may eventually be the preferred way of developing rholang, but at the moment it is quite young software.
+Cryptofex offers rholang syntax highlighting and is capable of evaluating dApps on Rchain integrated node.
+The IDE also creates environment for creating and testing smart contracts on the general Ethereum network, private test-nets and standalone EVM.